Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 Key strengths:

-- Generous free tier: 10,000 email credits/month, unlimited LinkedIn extension
+- Generous free tier: unlimited email credits (subject to fair-use limits of ~250/day), LinkedIn extension

 - Built-in outreach automation: email sequences, dialer, task management